 The Role of the Discovery Phase in Product Development

-The discovery stage is the path from the theoretical concept to factual realization.
+The discovery process is the path from the theoretical concept to factual realization.
 The discovery stage starts with the understanding, collection, and systematization of the client’s requirements, research on the target audience’s needs, and an analysis of the product benefits for potential users.

-Some people think that the discovery stage is part of development.
+Some people think that the discovery phase is part of development.
 The answer is both yes and no. The discovery phase is the initial stage of product development; however, these two processes can be separated.
-For example, you can order the discovery stage for one company, but product development in another.
+For example, you can order the discovery phase for one company, but product development in another.
 If the agency isn’t a good fit for a long-standing cooperation, it’s better to know about it sooner rather than later.